 The Rural Medical Scholars Program (RMSP) is based in Tuscaloosa and conducted by College of Community Health Science, a branch of the University of Alabama School of Medicine.
 The Rural Medicine Program (RMP) is a jointly sponsored program between the University of Alabama School of Medicine and the College of Sciences and Mathematics at Auburn University.

-2015 Rural Medical Program Applicants: The application is now open.
-Click here to apply.
+2016 Rural Medical Program Applicants: The application will open in January 2015.
 Please review information about the programs, eligibility requirements, and directions for applying .
-The deadline for the application and all supplemental materials to be submitted is March 21, 2014.
+The deadline for the application and all supplemental materials to be submitted is mid March 2015.

 Both the RMSP and RMP are five-year programs with a pre-matriculation year spent on the undergraduate campus of the program.